 Protect the young trunk against rodents

-Water regularly and generously during the first two years after planting , especially during periods of drought.
-Allow the surface of the earth to dry between waterings.
+Water regularly and generously during the first two years after planting, especially during periods of drought.
+Allow the surface of the soil to dry out slightly between waterings.
+Prefer watering early in the morning or at the end of the day (when the tree is not in the sun).